-How will I know how my plan is doing?
+How will I know how my Executive Pension Plan (Series A) is doing?

-We send you a yearly statement, which shows how your plan is doing.
+We send you an annual statement, which shows how your plan is doing.

 You can also phone us on 0345 640 3000 and a member of our team will give you an up-to date valuation.